pecknigel/learning-resources/resources.md

 The pattern library enables you to learn and use them directly rather than coming across them by chance or figuring them out due to need.

+These are not rules.
+They’re ideas.
+To build on, work with, learn from, combine and to make your own.

 [Software Engineering Patterns](/patterns)
 docs.prescriptionfree.academy/patterns